10 myths of an Agile Coach

 An Agile Coach need not be a Domain Expert at all.
 A Coach from different domain background can coach an Organization which is totally in a different domain.
 The focus of a coach is not on the Domain but on the actual change vision of the Organization.
 An Agile Coach could be a domain expert, but it is not a must.

 Reality: The Product Owner is the domain expert; the Agile Coach is not.

 7. Agile Coach should be a Technical Expert

 Having technical expertise is not necessary for an Agile Coach.
 Instead, the Agile Coach can learn about engineering practices and how it can benefit the team in releasing products much earlier with more quality.
-The coach once knows the benefit of having such practices and how it can bring more value, can help the team with implementing such practices.
+The coach once knows the benefit of having such practices and how they can bring more value and can help the team with implementing Agile practices.

 Reality: The development team is the technical experts; the Agile Coach is not.

 8. Agile Coach is responsible for Delivery

 Why would a Coach be responsible for delivery?
 People who are working on developing the product are responsible for delivering it.
 The Coach is not responsible for delivering the product.
 The coach is responsible for enabling the team in delivering the product but not directly responsible for the delivery as such.